BrandonDunlap/task-board-tracker/README.md

 Click the "Delete" button on a task to remove it from the board.

+## License

+This project falls under the MIT license.

 ## Live URL

 Provide the URL of the deployed application.